Policies and Procedures

 Morning Carline:

-Drop off begins at 7:25.
+Drop off begins at 7:30.
 First bell rings @ 7:55.
 Any child not in classroom at 8:00 will be marked tardy.
+Parents must check students in through the office after 8am.
 Please do not walk your children through carline; this jeopardizes everyone’s safety and inconveniences those who are waiting patiently to drop off their children.

 Afternoon Carline:

-Students in PreK- 2nd grade will be dismissed to carline through the main entry and students in 3rd- 8th grade will be dismissed to carline through the gym.
+Students in PreK- 3rd grade will be dismissed to carline through the main entry and students in 4th- 8th grade will be dismissed to carline through the gym.
 Please display your child’s carline tag in the front passenger side of you window or windshield every day using the special tag issued each year by the school.
 Parents who do not have this tag will need to go to the outdoor office window and provide identification.
 Your child will then be sent to the office.
-Any student not picked up by 3:35pm will be sent to After-Care , and the parent/guardian will be responsible for payment.
+Any student not picked up by 3:25 will be sent to the office and parents will be notified.

 Cheating